-A parallel upward shift to the yield curve would reduce the overall SLI technical provisions.
+A parallel upward shift to the yield curve would increase the overall SLI Technical Provisions.
 The impact would be partly offset by a decrease of the market value of deposits.

 A parallel downward shift would cause the opposite impact.

 The overall impacts can vary directionally from year to year.